Quantum thermal rectification via state-dependent two-photon dissipation: Results

 The semi-classical approximation is valid when the two-photon dissipation rate \( \Gamma_L \) is much smaller than the single-photon rates, i.e., \( \Gamma_L \ll \gamma_\alpha \).
 In this regime, the photon number distribution remains approximately thermal, and the steady-state density matrix becomes diagonal in the Fock basis due to dominant one-photon gain and loss processes~\cite{Voje_2013}.
 However, the approximation's validity also depends on the temperature: at high temperatures, higher-order corrections—particularly higher moments—become significant, and the semi-classical approximation breaks down.

 The steady-state heat current \( \mathcal{J}_R \) given in Eq. (\ref{eq:heatsubC2}) exhibits a clear asymmetry under the exchange of bath temperatures \( T_L \) and \( T_R \), indicating the presence of thermal rectification.
 This asymmetry originates from the unequal nature of system-bath couplings: the left bath supports both single- and two-photon dissipation channels, while the right bath is limited to single-photon processes.
-Consequently, the heat current expression, which depends on the steady-state photon number \( \langle \hat{n} \rangle \), does not remain invariant under temperature reversal.
+Consequently, the heat current expression, which depends on the steady-state photon number \( n \), does not remain invariant under temperature reversal.
 As a result, swapping \( T_L \) and \( T_R \) does not lead to equal and opposite energy flow, in contrast to systems with fully linear interactions.

 When the left bath is hotter (\( T_L > T_R \)), the presence of both dissipation mechanisms enables more efficient excitation of the oscillator.
 The linear contribution scales with \( \bar{n}_L \), while the nonlinear channel becomes increasingly dominant at higher temperatures due to its dependence on higher-order photon number moments.
 Conversely, when the right bath is hotter (\( T_R > T_L \)), energy is transferred only through the single-photon channel, which lacks the enhanced thermal response of the nonlinear pathway.
-This imbalance results in an asymmetric steady-state population \( \langle \hat{n} \rangle \), and consequently, a direction-dependent heat current \( \mathcal{J}_R \).
+This imbalance results in an asymmetric steady-state population \( n \), and consequently, a direction-dependent heat current \( \mathcal{J}_R \).

-This asymmetry can be more clearly understood by analyzing the limit of very weak two-photon coupling, i.e., \( \Gamma_{L} \ll \gamma_\alpha \).
-Retaining only first-order terms in \( \Gamma_{L} \) in Eq.~(\ref{eq:heatsubC2}), the steady-state heat current simplifies to
+This asymmetry can be more clearly understood by analyzing the limit of very weak two-photon coupling, i.e., \( \Gamma_{L} \ll \gamma_\alpha \). { Starting from Eq.~(\ref{eq:dn_dt}) and inserting the factorisations from Eq.~(\ref{eq:factor}), the steady-state condition \(d\langle \hat n\rangle/dt=0\) yields